-Marty was slow to wake, slow to rise on the morning of his 75th birthday.
+Marty was slow to wake, slow to rise on the morning of his seventy-fifth birthday.
 At least, he thought it was morning until he eyed the green 12:06 on his alarm clock.
 Instinctively, he rolled over and felt for Lori but the bed was empty and neat aside from the crumpled sheets on his side.
 He groaned into his pillow and listened to the quiet.

 The hum of the fan, the rumble of cars a block away, his own inhales and exhales.
 He could almost feel the quiet house with its thick, cold walls closing in on him.
 He got up then, with the agility of a man much younger than seventy-five.

 His bedroom door swung open on hinges much too loud.
 Each stair whined and creaked under his bare feet.
 In the kitchen, he listened to the coffee gurgle as he poured it into Lori’s favorite mug.

 Marty walked to the front door and peeked outside.
 Tiny droplets began to form on the windows.
 The sky was low today, sitting just above the pine trees lining his property.
 He could just make out the street in front of his house through the fog, but to the left and right, his neighbors’ homes were completely obscured.
 He listened for cars and heard nothing.

 He slurped the last of his coffee and turned back toward the kitchen.

 “AH!” he shrieked.

 Lori stood there, her nose an inch or two from his own.